smswithoutborders/SMSWithoutBorders.com/docs/FEATURES.md

 ## Token storage

-Logged in users can access the [wallet page](http://localhost:18000/dashboard/wallet) to save tokens for all supported platforms(Gmail, Twitter and Telegram).
+Authenticated users can access the [wallet page](http://localhost:18000/dashboard/wallet) to save tokens for all supported platforms(Gmail, Twitter and Telegram).
 Each platform's token can be saved by clicking the save button under its description

 ![wallet](images/wallet.png)